 Business Professional Shoes

-You probably have the most leeway with shoes than with anything else in this dress code.
 While anything casual is pretty much off-limits, the range of dress shoes available to men is pretty extensive, and you can have some fun here.

 You can wear either black, brown, or burgundy shoes.
 We suggest oxfords, cap-toes, quarter-brogues, whole cuts, and dressy Venetian loafers.
 If you see other men wearing monkstraps around the office, you may do so as well.